-It is difficult to imagine what complicated and diverse duties our blood has to perform in order to keep us feeling good.
+It is difficult to imagine what the intricate and diverse duties our blood has to perform to keep us feeling good.
 It tirelessly supplies oxygen from our lungs to cells and transports carbon dioxide back as waste product, carries nutrients, hormones and waste products, regulates acid-alkaline balance of the body, keeps the temperature optimal as well as protects the body from invading bacteria or loosing too much blood.
 The picture on the left illustrates what unhealthy blood looks like compared with the optimal state (on the right).
-This is possible to achieve with proteolytic enzymes therapy.
+There are a lot of aspects involved if we want to maintain or improve our blood system health but probably most powerful result would be achieved with proteolytic enzymes.

 Can enzymes keep our blood balanced and prevent us from stroke and other cardiovascular disease?